 “I’m inspired by architectures ability to solve problems, or at least alleviate them, with something we can build.
 Whether it’s an expansion that needs to occur with little impact, the effect creating good space has on its users, or trying to solve a need with a tight budget.
 Creating good design while working within all of the related issues is the real challenge.”

 STEPHEN L. JOHNSON, AIA, ALEP

-As lead principal of Harvard Jolly’s K-12 Education practice, Steve has overseen the planning and design of public and private K-12 schools during a career of nearly 25 years, and is also an Accredited Learning Environment Planner.
+As lead principal of Harvard Jolly’s St. Petersburg office, Steve has overseen the planning and design of public and private K-12 schools during a career of nearly 25 years, and is also an Accredited Learning Environment Planner.
 Harvard Jolly embraces collaborative working relationships with educators and facility planners, gaining knowledge of all aspects of school operations from multiple viewpoints - students, teachers, administrators, facility planners, school boards and community stakeholders.
 Steve understands that the safe and secure modern learning environment has a profound effect on both student performance and educator recruitment and retention.

 PHIL TREZZA, AIA, LEED AP